jdvega21/hyperblog/README.md

 ## Hyperblog by David Vega 👋

-This project has been created as practice for the course "Curso Profesional de Git y GitHub" taken at Platzi following the original teacher Freddy's project for the content of the class on [Freddier/hyperblog](https://github.com/freddier/hyperblog) (with some personal variations for sure).Content of this course were the following
+This project has been created as practice for the course "Curso Profesional de Git y GitHub" taken at Platzi following the original teacher Freddy's project for the content of the class on [Freddier/hyperblog](https://github.com/freddier/hyperblog) (with some personal variations for sure).Content of this course were the following:

 - All Git comands.